-The places that make these offers is subject to change.
+The list of places that make these offers is subject to change.
 Typically, a few houses each year have to end the offer for some reason (a major restoration, project, perhaps, or maybe because the house has changed ownership).
-At the same time, it’s common for several new offers to be made each year, as new attractions are created offering access to the public, or places closed for a few years reopen.
+At the same time, it’s common for several new offers to be made each year, as new attractions are created offering access to the public, or places that were closed for a few years reopen.

 Some of the houses and gardens that are free for members are major tourist centres, open on a regular basis for the majority of the year.
 Here you might find car parks and cafes, guides and gift shops.
-Others are essentially people’s private homes, into which they invite the public on a fascinating and often quirky of discovery for anything from a few days to a few weeks a year.
-These places aren’t your average day out but a visit will reward those who keep their eyes open for the dates the doors open.
+Others are essentially people’s private homes, into which they invite the public on a fascinating and often quirky journey of discovery for anything from a few days to a few weeks a year.
+These places aren’t your average day out, but a visit will reward those who keep their eyes peeled for the dates the doors open.

 It's designed to benefit everyone